Phoenix Magazine interview!

 October 2016--How do the rules for drama laid out by Aristotle in his book Poetics over 2,000 years ago apply to modern day web design?
 If you have to ask, you didn't attend my recent presentation (along with fellow writer Jeff Trumpold) at GoDaddy's first annual UXFest.
 We extracted a handful of Poetics concepts that help UX folk create superior experiences for users.
 Afterwards we were lauded for our engaging and funny presentation style.
 It was a blast, and we owe it all to everyone's favorite big-thinking Greek guy.

 September 2016--I know someone at Desert Trails Elementary School.
 Okay, it's my daughter.
 She's in fourth grade and not yet at that age where it's embarrassing for your dad to speak to all your friends about what it's like to write for a living, so that's precisely what I did recently.
 I even threw in a fun exercise I like to call "write the last line of the craziest story, ever."
 It was a hoot.
 The students were enthused and respectful and peppered me with questions.
 I can only hope a future Stephen King or Flannery O'Connor was in the crowd.

 Winner--Best of Phoenix 2016!

 September 2016--Phoenix New Times is a tastemaker, and nowhere is that more on display than their annual "Best of Phoenix" issue--a guide to the best, tastiest, and all around coolest stuff to do, eat, and experience in the sixth largest city in the country.
-A category win gives a person serious creative capital and substantial bragging rights, so it's with considerable pride that I tell you Spillers After Show (the podcast I co-host with Robert Hoekman Jr) was named Best Podcast in the 2016 BoP issue!
+A category win gives a person serious creative capital and substantial bragging rights, so it's with considerable pride that I tell you my podcast Spillers After Show was named Best Podcast in the 2016 BoP issue!